viewinghood/DVM-GPIB-Scanner/README.md

 ![Example Measurement Plot](examples/Driftmessung_2025-12-02_15-01-15_subplots_housing_cold_start.png)

 *Example: Ratio measurement plot showing deviation in ppm with multiple time axes for detailed analysis.
-Generated from CSV data using `StahlRatioScanner_printer.py`.*
+Generated from CSV data using `StahlRatioScanner_printer.py`.
+See the [examples/](examples/) folder for the complete example dataset including CSV data and plot output.*

 ---